DEC logoRULES AND REGULATIONS

 (b) Water Systems.
 Connection with the Devens water system is required for sanitary and fire suppression purposes.
 On-site wells may be used for irrigation or process water purposes with the approval of the DEC.

 (c) Utility Extensions.
-The DEC may require easements to allow utilities be extended to the undeveloped land abutting the site to allow for future connection with the public systems.
+The DEC may require Easements to allow utilities be extended to the undeveloped land abutting the site to allow for future connection with the public systems.

 (d) Other Utilities.
 All proposed and existing public and private utility connections, extensions, and services shall be located or relocated underground.